suren-m/cw/labs/02_kubernetes/02_pods.md

 ## Exercise 3 - Fixing a faulty image

-1. Open `web2-pod.yaml` file in `vs code`
+1. Open `web2-pod.yaml` file in `vs code` editor (will usually open on the top half of the screen)

     ```bash
-    # with the present working directory pointing to file location
+    # with the present working directory pointing to `pods` directory (where below file is present)
     code web2-pod.yaml
     ```